 What about competitive analysis?

-Some market reports provide a comprehensive look at a specific product or market, while others focus on individual companies by analyzing their strengths, weaknesses, opportunities and threats (SWOT).
+Some published market research reports provide a comprehensive look at a specific product or market, while others focus on individual companies by analyzing their strengths, weaknesses, opportunities and threats (SWOT).
+Company profile reports cover a company’s operation and organizational structure, products and services, mergers and acquisitions, contract wins, and more.
+This type of report can help you analyze the competition and better understand key industry players without losing too much time in the process.